AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * In a custom dialog used in a workflow, when trying to validate the dialog, Experience Manager fails with an error in the browser console (GRANITE-35049).

-Following accessibility enhancements are available in [!DNL Adobe Experience Manager Sites].
+Following accessibility enhancements are available in [!DNL Adobe Experience Manager Sites]:

 * Screen readers now announce the role of the [!UICONTROL Site References] and [!UICONTROL Language Copies] options (SITES-1791).